-Like the must-have Phillips’ head and flat head screw drivers, also in my toolbox are thought reframing (read more about this here: Turn It Around and here: Poison Ivy of the Mind) and visualization. (read more about this here: Picture This! and here: Get the Picture) Music, writing, reading, and spending time with friends and family are the assorted, essential nails and screws in my toolbox.
+Like the must-have Phillips’ head and flat head screwdrivers in every toolbox, thought reframing (read more: Turn It Around and Poison Ivy of the Mind) and visualization. (read more: Picture This! and Get the Picture) Music, writing, reading, and spending time with friends and family are the assorted, essential nails and screws in my toolbox.